 Sites.
 Point University currently operates four primary education sites.
 The main campus lies in West Point, Georgia.
-Other sites are located in Atlanta (the Lindbergh Center), Peachtree City, and Savannah, Georgia.
+Other sites are located in Peachtree City and Savannah, Georgia.
 For a description of each site, see the section of this catalog devoted to "One University, Many Sites" (above).